 All entities contributed to the Flexible Packaging JV were existing businesses acquired by us and were reorganized under Greif Flexibles Asset Holding B.V. and Greif Flexibles Trading Holding B.V. ("Asset Co." and "Trading Co."), respectively.
-The Flexible Packaging JV also included Global Textile Company LLC ("Global Textile"), which owned and operated a fabric hub in the Kingdom of Saudi Arabia that commenced operations in the fourth quarter of 2012, but ceased operations in the fourth quarter of 2014.
 We have 51 percent ownership in Trading Co. and 49 percent ownership in Asset Co. and Global Textile.
 However, we and GRP have equal economic interests in the Flexible Packaging JV, notwithstanding the actual ownership interests in the various legal entities.
 All investments, loans and capital contributions are to be shared equally by us and GRP and each partner has committed to contribute capital of up to \$150.0 million and obtain third party financing for up to \$150.0 million as required.